“But self-employment isn’t a real job …”

 The first step to making your self-employment look legit is to give yourself a proper job title.
 Generally avoid the word “self-work” here.
 Instead, think about what you actually did and give it a title in line with traditional employment — Photographer, Recruiter, Web Designer.
 Where possible, choose a job title that's aligned to the job that you are applying for (that might help you get past ATS).

-To make the context clear, you can add Freelance, Contract (if you worked with external clients), or Consultant (if you consulted external companies) to your title.
+To make the context clear, you can add Freelance, Independent Contractor (if you worked with external clients), or Consultant (if you consulted external companies) to your title.

 Explain what you did in your bullet points